The Falmouth Hotel

-The Falmouth Hotel is a hotel on the seafront in the northeastern part of Gyllyngvase in Falmouth, Cornwall.
-The oldest hotel in Falmouth, it opened on 9 May 1865 to provide to tourists due to the new railway station being linked nearby.
+The Falmouth Hotel is a Victorian hotel located on the seafront in Falmouth, Cornwall, overlooking Castle Beach.
+As the first purpose-built hotel in Falmouth, it opened on 9 May 1865 to provide to tourists due to the new railway station being linked nearby.
 It is located next to the Royal Duchy Hotel.
 The foundation stone was laid on 6 August 1863, by Robert Tweedy and it cost about £9000.
 Additions were added in 1880, 1898 and 1972.
 The hotel has 71 rooms and is set in 5 acre of landscaped gardens.

+In May 2024, the hotel was acquired by The Cornwall Hotel Collection, returning the landmark to local ownership alongside sister properties The Greenbank Hotel, The Alverton Hotel, and The Atlantic Hotel.
+Previously, the hotel had been owned by the Richardson Group since 2005.

+Beatrix Potter's stay

+During the spring of 1892, a 25-year-old Beatrix Potter stayed at the hotel for twelve days with her parents.
+During this visit, she wrote her earliest known picture letter to Noel Moore, the son of her former governess, dated 11 March 1892.
+In the letter, she described the hotel as the "big house close to the sea" and included detailed illustrations of the "puff-puff" steam train she travelled in, Falmouth harbour with its ships and fishermen, and the tame seagulls she observed from the hotel.
+This style of illustrated storytelling is considered a precursor to her later literary success, as similar "picture letters" eventually led to the publication of The Tale of Peter Rabbit.